nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `deleteC INDEX`

 * Deletes the recipe at the specified `INDEX`.
-* The index refers to the index number shown in the displayed consumption list.
+* The index refers to the index number shown in the recent displayed consumption list.

 Examples:
 * `calories` followed by `deleteC 2` deletes the 2nd recipe in the Consumption List.